 We are implementing a prototype resource manager (called Quartermaster) to validate the automatic construction concepts mentioned in this paper.
-The Quartermaster resource model extends the Common Information Model (CIM) [9], which is an object-oriented information model standard for IT systems from Distributed Management Task Force (DMTF) [10].
+The Quartermaster resource model extends the Common Information Model (CIM) [10], which is an object-oriented information model standard for IT systems from Distributed Management Task Force (DMTF) [11].
 Because CIM defines information models for a large number of IT resources (including models for devices, networks, databases, and users), all conforming to a single meta-model, it allows us to rapidly incorporate a large number of resources in our prototype without having to construct resource models from scratch.
 All resource type definitions map to classes in CIM (typically those under CIM_System class).
-Many types needed already exist as CIM classes, but others (e.g., application server, web server, tiers, e-commerce sites etc.) that are essential for the utility environments have been added by us in our prototype as extensions to the existing CIM classes.
+Many types needed already exist as CIM classes, but others (e.g., appserver, webserver, tiers, e-commercesites etc.) that are essential for the utility environments have been added on top of the existing CIM classes.

-Because construction policy is associated with the resource type definitions, it is necessary to associate the policy specification for resource construction with the type definition of the resource.
+Because construction policy is associated with the resource type definitions, it is convenient to combine the policy specification for resource construction with the type definition of the resource.
 In order to validate our approach, we have to define policy constraints for the existing CIM resource types in addition to the types we add to CIM.
 However, the CIM meta-model does not provide for associating policy instances with the type definitions.
 In our work, we are exploring how construction policy constraints can be specified within the framework provided by CIM.